TiesBos/EquiTrends/README.md

 ```

 The testing procedures can also be performed without specifying the
-equivalence threshold specified.
-Then, the minimum equivalence threshold
+equivalence threshold.
+Then, the minimum equivalence threshold is
-is returned for which the null hypothesis of non-negligible
+returned for which the null hypothesis of non-negligible
 trend-differences can be rejected.
 Again, the three possible ways of
-entering the data as above can be used:
+entering the data as above can be used.

 ``` r
 rmsEquivTest(Y = "Y", ID = "ID", G = "G", period = "period", X = c("X_1", "X_2"),